patrick-pagni/data-is-poetry-public/README.md

 -----

-From the above plot we can see that this model is very good at classifying poems from `north_america`, and is good at classifying poems from `europe`.
+From the above plot, we can see that this model is very good at classifying poems from `north_america`, and is good at classifying poems from `europe`.
 It is, however, very poor at classifying poems from the rest of the world.
 This is unsurprising given the class imbalance within the dataset: only 6% of the poems within the dataset are from the rest of the world.
 The dominance of the other two classes makes it very unlikely the model will select a poem from the rest of the world.

 The following condition is likely to undermine the model's ability to predict the continent of origin accurately (also listed in the executive summary):

 - Translated poems may cloud the data set.

   - A poem originating from Germany for example will be said to have originated in Europe.
 If it was translated by someone from North America, however, the language used is more likely to reflect that used in North America rather than Europe.

-  - This may apply to poems from the rest iof the world which may be able to be absorbed into categories.
+  - This may apply to poems from the rest of the world which may be able to be absorbed into categories.

 For a more accurate model, it would be good to identify translated poems and find out who the translator is to better label where the English used comes from.